vishnu2909200/FRESH_PICKER/README.md

 # Quality and Storage Monitoring with Reminders _inteloneAPI

 ## Description
  Embrace the innovation in product assessment with FreshPicker, where technology enhances freshness.
 Our groundbreaking application redefines the way you interact with fruits and vegetables, providing instant quality evaluations and freshness insights right at your fingertips.
 With our intuitive scan-and-identify feature, discover the health of your product through a simple upload click.
-Dive into a repository of preservation techniques and delicious recipes curated by our AI, tailored to the specific needs of your fruits and vegetables
+Dive into a repository of preservation techniques and delicious recipes curated by our AI, tailored to the specific needs of your fruits and vegetables.

 ## Execution Command